 3.5.
-Fraud Incidents in Banks: Their Main Features.
-For the purpose of convenience and simplicity, the study group and RBI Master Circulars on frauds have further clarified those transactions which are broadly having one or more of the following features11 are to be categorized as fraud.
+Fraud Incidentsin Banks :Their Main Features.
+For the purpose of convenience and simplicity, the study group and RBI Master Circulars on frauds have further clarified those transactions which are broadly having one or more of the following features are to be categorized as fraud.

-- a.
-Misappropriation and criminal breach of trust. - b.
-Fraudulent encashment through forged instruments, manipulation of books of account or through fictitious accounts and conversion of property. - c.
-Unauthorized credit facilities extended for reward or for illegal gratification. - d.
-Cash shortages. - e.
-Cheating and forgery. - f.
+b.
+Fraudulent encashment through forged instruments, manipulation of books of account or through fictitious accounts and conversion of property.

+c.
+Unauthorized credit facilities extended for reward or for illegal gratification.

+d.
+Cash shortages.

+e.
+Cheating and forgery.

+f.
 Fraudulent transactions involving foreign exchange g.
 Any other type of fraud not coming under the specific heads as above.